 The massive fish in question were purchased in a market where they were destined to be dinner in the very near future.
-Instead, released in the waters of the temple with a wish from their benefactors, they grew large with their freedom and fat with the gifts of food from temple visitors.
+Instead, they were released into the water surrounding the temple with a wish from their benefactors, and they grew large with their freedom and fat with the gifts of food from temple visitors.

-Only one week later, on a boat cruise on the Mekong River in Luang Prabang, I was presented with the opportunity to make a wish while freeing a fish.
+Only one week later, on a boat cruise on the Mekong River in Luang Prabang, I was presented with the opportunity to make a wish by freeing a fish.

-I was glad that I had asked the question about the fish in Vietnam and, therefore, understood the Luang Prabang ritual.
-When our captain asked us to write a wish on bamboo leaves that would be released along with three fish purchased from the Luang Prabang morning market that day, I was ready.
+Our captain asked us to write a wish on bamboo leaves that would be released along with three fish purchased from the Luang Prabang morning market earlier that day.

 It was, our captain explained, a second life for the fish.

-The timing was good not only because I had clarity on the meaning behind the release of the fish, but also because my five-month journey through Southeast Asia is coming to an end.
-Any time an adventure comes to an end, there is a mandatory period of reflection.
+The timing was good not only because I had clarity on the meaning behind the release of the fish, but also because my five-month journey through Southeast Asia was coming to an end, and any time an adventure comes to an end, there is a mandatory period of reflection.

 And Luang Prabang is an ideal place for such reflection.
 This city of temples houses more than 1,000 apprentice monks who are often seen walking to school or maintaining one of the temples.